The Youth in our community are important to the City of Austin. Listed below are Youth Employment and Program Opportunities.

 The Youth Career Fest is a career exploration event for Austin- area high school students hosted by the Austin Youth Council.
 In 2014, the Austin Youth Council decided they wanted to focus their efforts on youth unemployment and career exploration so the Youth Career Fest was created.
 Last year, we had over 2,000 people present and over 100 companies/organizations showcasing various career opportunities.

-The 3rd Annual Youth Career Fest will be held at the Palmer Events Center, 900 Barton Springs Road, Austin, Texas, 78704 on Tuesday April 12th, 2016 from 9:00am-1:00pm.
+The 4th Annual Youth Career Fest will be held at the Palmer Events Center, 900 Barton Springs Road, Austin, Texas, 78704 on Tuesday, January 31, 2017, from 8:30am-12:30pm.
 We are expecting 100+ booths that represent different businesses, companies, and organizations in Austin as well as over 1,500 high school students.
 The mission of this event is to allow Austin-area high school students an opportunity to interact with people who are already working in the careers they may be interested in pursuing as well as ensure Austin-area high school students are provided with job opportunities and career choices.

-Aviation & Austin Convention Center Department Summer Internship Pilot Program
+Aviation & Austin Convention Center Department Summer Internship Program

 This is a pilot program that will allow high school students to gain work ethic, work experience, and learn more about the Aviation Department and the Austin Convention Center Department.
 The City of Austin Youth & Family Services/Youth Initiatives Office (YFS/YI) will create and implement the pilot program for the Aviation Department and Austin Convention Center Department.
 The YFS/YI office will partner with Austin Interfaith and 4 AISD high schools to recruit and train youth interested in working with these departments.
 Selected students will receive workforce training provided by Austin Interfaith during the school year, complete an application, participate in interviews, participate in training provided by the YFS/YI office and be placed in various divisions this summer within the Aviation Department and the Austin Convention Center Department.
-This pilot program will engage 40 youth in various cohorts in a 5-6 week period and run throughout summer 2016 (June 8 through August 26, 2016).
+This program engages 40 youth in various cohorts through a 5-6 week period throughout the summer.
 This internship will allow students to get a better understanding of the inner workings of these City of Austin departments as well as gain crucial work experience.

 Parks & Recreation Department